tianxiaogu/ares-ganttproject/bugs/817/README.md

 ## Steps

 1. Create a task
 2. Open its properties
 3. Clear "begin date" text field
 4. Press Tab

+SBET and FTET will leave this field in blank.
+VEOR and FER can restore to default value.

 ## Patch